Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## Multiple Linear Regression  {#multiple}

-As we've eluded to, we can generalize the idea of a simple linear regression model by including many predictor variables ($X$'s).
+As we've alluded to, we can generalize the idea of a simple linear regression model by including many predictor variables ($X$'s).
 A **multiple linear regression model** can be written as:

 $$ E[Y |X_1,...,X_k ] = \beta_0 + \beta_1\,X_{1} + \cdots + \beta_k\,X_{k}  $$